objektwerks/akka/README.md

 3. brewer --- brewed(e) ---> brewery
 4. brewery --- brewed(e) ---> app

->The brew command flows through the brewing process, during which brewing states and events are emitted and displayed in the Simulator.
+>The Brew command flows through each step of the brewing process, via Akka messaging, during which brewing State and Events are published via Akka event streaming and displayed in the Simulator UI.

 * (m) = message
 * (c) = command